-Henri de Toulouse-Lautrec Portraying Misia Natanson in a Theater
+Henri de Toulouse-Lautrec Portraying Misia Natanson at the Theater

 In this sketch, he depicts Misia Natanson and an anonymous stagehand on a second plane.
 So we have a woman from the elite, a patroness of the artists, and a theater worker, who is manually pulling down the curtain.

-Madame Thadée Natanson at the Theater, made in 1895, was drawn for the cover of the final issue of L’Estampe Originale (1893–95), a quarterly album of original prints.
-Artists like Camille Pissarro, Paul Gauguin, Pierre Bonnard, Pierre-Auguste Renoir, Paul Signac, James Whistler were also published in its pages.
+Madame Thadée Natanson at the Theater, made in 1895, was drawn for the cover of the final issue of L’Estampe Originale (1893–1895), a quarterly album of original prints.
+Artists like Camille Pissarro, Paul Gauguin, Pierre Bonnard, Pierre-Auguste Renoir, Paul Signac, James Whistler were also published on its pages.

 The lady in the theater box is the glamorous patroness Maria Zofia Olga Zenajda Godebska, known as Misia.
 Her dress is provocative with a very low-cut back, revealing her slim, elongated neck.
 We only see her profile, as she is looking at the stage or the audience.
 She is alone, seductive, statuesque, and mysterious.

-This sketch is a rare instance of an artwork depicting the stagehands’ life, symbolizing those who use their technical skills and talent to ‘pull’ the show together.
+This sketch is a rare instance of an artwork depicting the stagehands’ life, symbolizing those who use their technical skills and talent to pull the show together.
 The roadies, the production technicians, are the silent heroes of each concert or theater piece.
-Without them the magic does not happen.
-Nowadays the stage is automated, but it still requires riggers, carpenters, light and sound technicians to make a spectacle, an illusion of a world before our eyes.
+Without them, the magic does not happen.
+Nowadays the stage is automatic, but it still requires riggers, carpenters, light and sound technicians to make a spectacle, an illusion of a world before our eyes.

-The drawing was restored a few years ago, as it was once cut into two pieces and framed so as to reveal only Misia in her loge.
-However, when the two fragments of the work are joined, the scene depicted is more interesting.
+The drawing was restored a few years ago, as it was once cut into two pieces and framed so as to reveal only Natanson in her loge.
+However, when the two fragments of the work are joined, the depicted scene is more interesting.
 It juxtaposes the worlds on stage, in the box, and backstage, making Toulouse-Lautrec’s vision more complex and full-bodied.